startxfr/sxapi-core/docs/resources/redis.md

 ## Resource endpoints

-This module come with one single endpoint with can interact with any redis method.
+This module come with 4 endpoints who can interact with any redis method.

 [1.
 Get endpoint](#get-endpoint)<br>
 [2.
 Create endpoint](#create-endpoint)<br>